kyma-project/kyma/docs/application-connector/06-03-event-activation.md

 ## Sample custom resource

-This is a sample resource that allows you to consume events sent from the service with the `ac031e8c-9aa4-4cb7-8999-0d358726ffaa` ID in a `production` Namespace.
+This is a sample resource that allows you to consume events sent from the service with the `ac031e8c-9aa4-4cb7-8999-0d358726ffaa` ServiceClass ID in a `production` Namespace.

 ```yaml
 apiVersion: applicationconnector.kyma-project.io/v1alpha1